pmndrs/xr/docs/tutorials/hit-test.md

 ---
 title: Hit Test
-description: How to add hit testing capabilities to your AR experiences?
+description: How to add hit testing capabilities to your AR experiences
 nav: 19
 ---

-Hit testing is a technique that allows developers to check for intersections with real-world geometry in AR experiences. `@react-three/xr` provides hooks and components for setting up hit testing.
+Hit testing is a technique that allows developers to check for intersections with real-world surfaces in AR experiences. `@react-three/xr` provides hooks and components for setting up hit testing.
 This tutorial covers all the hit testing hooks available in React Three XR and demonstrates how to use them effectively.

 ## Overview of Hit Testing Components